-One major donor contributed 15% and 13% of the Organization's total contribution and special event revenue for the years ended December 31, 2023 and 2022, respectively.
+Two majors donors contributed 45% of the Organization's total contribution and special event revenue for the year ended December 31, 2024.
+One major donor contributed 15% of the Organization's total contribution and special event revenue for the year ended December 31, 2023.